zowe/docs-site/docs/user-guide/intellij-using.md

 To work with USS files, you need to [set up a specified Working Set](intellij-configure.md#creating-a-files-working-set) first and then work with all available files and directories.

-Using the context menu in Zowe IntelliJ plug-in, you can create, rename and delete files and directories.
+Using the context menu in Zowe IntelliJ plug-in, you can create, rename, and delete files and directories.

 You can use the following functionalities when interacting with USS files: